 - Electric part failure – Unless the HVAC contractor who installed your system carefully conducted a thorough load calculation, it could be too large.
 This causes common air conditioner problems like excessive indoor humidity and early part failure.
 The system runs in shorter cycles, leaving humidity behind, increasing energy usage and stressing the parts.
 The amount of electricity it uses is far greater at start-up than during its mid-cycle.
 This stresses its electrical components, along with the compressor.

 If you've experienced any of these common AC problems, contact Avery Heating & Air.
-We've provided NATE-certified HVAC services for Boone, Marion and Blowing Rock homeowners since 1971.
+We've provided NATE-certified HVAC services for North Carolina homeowners since 1971.